 Wind Spirit is a one of a kind landscape with over a 1000 organic fruit, nut and native trees which are planted very close together, truly an oasis within the Sonoran desert See the Gardens page for some photos and description of vegetation on the land.

 Wind Spirit has a 300-foot increase in elevation with our back canyon peaks; these create a beautiful overview of the valley below and mountains in the distance.
 The land has a near perfect permaculture slope grade to use for water catchments with some hills and canyons in the back part of our property.
-Our water quality is very good, tastes wonderful.
+We get about 13+ inches of rain annually.
+We have a aquifer fed by three mountain ranges, great tasting, high quality water with water levels from 17 to 1,700 feet.
 We have a high-powered well and irrigation system that feed all the trees, gardens, and human needs.
-Our hope is to get a solar well put in before 2012.
+Our hope are to have our well on solar in 2018.

 Wind Spirit is located in a narrow valley surrounded by three beautiful mountain ranges.
 The mountains range in elevation from 4,400-8,000 feet in elevation.
 Most of this area is BLM, State Land Trust, or National Forest, which is great for taking hikes and camping trips.
 The area around Wind Spirit has some of the most diversified native plant life in Arizona, with all the elevation change in such close proximity.
 The San Carlos Apache Indian Lands begin just three miles away from the land to the east.
 The tribe's land encompasses 1,826,541 acres and has 10,000 members.
 The San Carlos people raise cattle, mine gemstones and provide recreational spots in the area.
 The Apache were known to eat over 1100 different edible plants in the region.
 It is said that there are more varieties of edible plants in Arizona than in the forests of the Northwestern United States!
 The Gila River (which is one of the great rivers of the southwest) is about 8 miles down the road.
 The river has small rapids and can be used for kayaking, swimming, canoeing, or tubing.